farhi/matlab-starbook/README.md

 ![Screen of StarBook](https://github.com/farhi/matlab-starbook/blob/master/doc/screen_valid.png)

 You may close this view, and re-open it anytime, without affecting the StarBook itself.
+If the StarBook image can not be retrieved (e.g with a StarBook S and StarBook Ten), a static image is used, and buttons are active as RA+/RA-/DEC+/DEC- (arrows on the right) and ZOOM+/ZOOM- (up/down arrows on the left).

 Progamming the StarBook
 -----------------------